GoogleCloudPlatform/gke-networking-recipes/multi-cluster-ingress/multi-cluster-blue-green-cluster/README.md

 **Note:** This failover process will take several minutes to take effect.

 9. Open up a second shell to remove `gke-1` from the MultiClusterService via `patch`.
-The patching process is going to remove `gke-1` from the MultiClusterService resource by only specifying `gke-3`:
+The patching process is going to remove `gke-1` from the MultiClusterService resource by only specifying `gke-3` in the `clusters` field:

     ```yaml
     spec: